ChiaraCati/FlooData/README.md

 *Provenance*: https://opencoesione.gov.it/it/

-IRI is not specified and Basic metadata is provided for *D8* and *D9*  such as:
+IRI is not specified and Basic metadata is provided for *D7* and *D8*  such as:
 - Title
 - Description
 - Licence